adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 	- Virtual KITTI [47]
 -  were created.

-There is some literature which demonstrates that a combination produces reasonable results in small datasets.
+- There is some literature which demonstrates that a combination produces reasonable results in small datasets.

-But they are still limited for acommercial deployment of an automated driving system.Hence there is a recent effort to build larger semanticsegmentation datasets like Mapillary Vistas dataset [48] andToronto City [49].
+	- But they are still limited for a commercial deployment of an automated driving system.

+- 최근에 시멘Hence there is a recent effort to build larger semantic segmentation datasets like
+	- Mapillary Vistas dataset [48]
+	- Toronto City [49].

 Mapillary dataset comprises of 25,000images with 100 classes.